Proposed Land Use Objectives Regulation Orders

 - Pursuant to Section 7(2) of the Forest Planning and Practices Regulation and Section 9(3) of the Woodlot Licence Planning and Practices Regulation of the Forest and Range Practices Act (FRPA), a Notice to conserve sufficient wildlife habitat for the survival of Marbled Murrelet (Brachyramphus marmoratus) is proposed (hereafter the MAMU Notice).

-The public is invited to comment on the draft MAMU Order and draft MAMU Notice, commencing September 18, 2020 and ending on November 17, 2020.
+The public was invited to comment on the draft MAMU Order and draft MAMU Notice as of September 18, 2020.
+A provincial election was called on September 21, 2020, so the review and comment period has been extended to February 12, 2021.
 Written comments may be sent to FLNR.MarbledMurreletOrderandNotice@gov.bc.ca.

 Upon completion of the review and comment period, and subsequent approval of the MAMU Order, the order will take effect on the date that notice of order is published in The British Columbia Gazette.